Black Madonna For President

 2.2 Name and profession

-The more information is provided, the freer the women are.
-I have heard several times from women that they cannot participate for professional reasons or because their husbands have something against it.
-The omission of this information also provides information about how free we actually are in our society.
-It is very understandable for a woman not to give her full name, if her contact information could be found on the Internet and she does not want to be molested.
+The more information provided, the freer the women appear to be.
+I heard several times from women who could not participate for professional reasons or because their husbands were against it.
+The omission of this information provides insight into how free we actually are in our society.
+It is understandable for a woman not to give her full name if her contact information could be found on the internet and she does not want to be harassed.

-2.3 Text accompanying the Image and the KOnzept of direct action
+2.3 Text accompanying the image and the concept of direct action

-The text upon each picture is not about what we do NOT want and what we are NOT.
-It is rather about what we want, and what we and our visions are.
-The nature and length of the text are free but should be short enough to fit onto a photo.
-The project is not a protest, it is direct action: acting as if you were already free.
+The text upon each picture is not about what we do NOT want or what we are NOT.
+It is about what we want, and what our visions are.
+The nature and length of the text were free, provided they were short enough to fit onto a photo.
+The project is not a protest; it is direct action: acting as if you were already free.

 3 Sexuality is a Main Focus of the Project